chuvalab/Workshop-Xenium-in-Python/README.md

 - Afterwards: open an issue on this repository
 - Install problems before day 1: email the organiser, and **paste the full output of `python scripts/check_install.py`**
+- No access to the P: drive: tell the organiser well before day 1 — getting share permissions can take a day or two

 ## Licence